 This word-puzzle has literary and figurative edges.
 To put it together please roam the site and consider the measaure and pith of each piece.
 Getting "lost" while reading is a pleasure sometimes; when flummoxed try using the "back" button on your browser.
 A note on the PDFs: To avoid malware (however embedded) on any PDF anywhere, you might want to adjust your browser settings to open, rather than download, documents.
 Or simply verify that your PDF reader is updated if you believe common software to be a step ahead of hackers and therefore trustworthy.

-As for the several few instances of page code "hacking" I've found on this site, it can be attributed to mind-fucks wearing white or black or tan or whatever hat colors; inexplicable auto-merges of docs; writer editor proofreader errors; webhost glitches; uploading of issues issues.
+As for the several few instances of page code "hacking" I've found on this site, the perpetrators can be attributed to mind-fucks wearing white or black or tan or whatever hat colors; inexplicable auto-merges of docs; writer editor proofreader errors; webhost glitches; uploading of issues issues.
 Points of entry include everywhere from site host to public internet to phone or personal computer.
 You will see a handful of pages noted with what "they" did to the text, for whatever reason, but for the most part I simply deleted the bad coding and replaced corrupted text without making a comment.
 It's easy now to understand why expert website maintainers get paid such large sums!
 Meanwhile the writers and artists (in this lit mag anyway) received no monetary compensation...